 - Patellar tendonitis — Damage to the patellar tendon, which connects the kneecap to the shin.
 Symptoms include pain, swelling, and stiffness in the knee.
 This injury commonly results from overuse and stress of the tendon.

 - Torn ACL — Damage to the ACL tendon, which connects the femur to the shinbone.
 Symptoms include instability, swelling, and potentially intense pain.
-This type of injury can be caused by sudden twisting movements.
+Sudden twisting movements can cause this type of injury.

 - Bursitis — Inflammation of the bursa, a small fluid-filled sac, near your knee joint.
 Symptoms include swelling, pain, and warmth.
 This injury often occurs from overuse of the knee joint.

-If you suspect that you have injured your knee, it is important to seek proper medical attention as soon as possible.
+If you suspect that you have injured your knee, it is crucial to seek proper medical attention as soon as possible.

 Strains and Sprains